xdpirate/gamehorizon/README.md

 * Export game data to plain text, CSV, JSON or HTML formats
 * Names are not unique and can exist in several states and tables at once
 * Built-in update mechanism

+## Requirements

+You can run GameHorizon on your own AMP stack, or via Docker.

+### AMP stack

+* A web server
+* A SQL server
+* PHP

+GameHorizon is developed and tested using Apache2 and MySQL, but other web servers and SQL servers will probably work.
+Maybe.

+### Docker

+* Docker and Docker Compose

 ## Installation/Usage